Dynamic Ecological System Measures: Introduction

-The proposed methodology is applicable to any compartmental system regardless of its nature, whether naturogenic or anthropogenic.
+The system decomposition theory is applicable to any compartmental system regardless of its nature, whether naturogenic or anthropogenic.
 It can be used, for example, to analyze mass or energy transfers between species of different trophic levels in a complex network or along a given food chain of a food web \cite{Belgrano2005}.
-As a matter of fact, a novel mathematical technique for the quantitative characterization and classification of the main interspecific interaction types, and notably, for the determination of their strength is developed in the present manuscript.
-This technique that uses system flows and storages for the characterization of interspecific interactions sets up a bridge between two main branches of ecology: ecosystem ecology and community ecology.
 The proposed methodology can also be used for the analysis of models designed for material flows in industry or the dynamics of the terrestrial carbon cycle on the regional and global scale \cite{Bailey2004, Rasmussen2016}.
-Although the motivating applications for this paper are ecological and environmental, the applicability of the proposed method extends to other realms such as economics, pharmacology, epidemiology, chemical reaction kinetics, biomedical systems, neural networks, social networks, and information science\textemdash in fact, wherever dynamic compartmental models of conserved quantities can be constructed.
+Although the motivating applications for this paper are ecological and environmental, the applicability of the proposed methods extend to other realms such as economics, pharmacology, epidemiology, chemical reaction kinetics, biomedical systems, neural networks, social networks, and information science\textemdash in fact, wherever dynamic compartmental models of conserved quantities can be constructed.
+In the context of economics, in particular, the system decomposition theory can be considered as the mathematical foundation of the \textit{dynamic input-output economics} \cite{Coskun2017NDP}.

 The proposed methodology is applied to several ecosystem models in Section~\ref{sec:results} to illustrate the efficiency and wide applicability of the proposed measures and indices.
-These models have recently been analyzed for their flow and storage distributions and intercompartmental transfer dynamics through system and subsystem partitioning methodologies by \cite{Coskun2017DCSAM,Coskun2017SCSA}.
-In the present manuscript, the measures and indices for the dynamic \texttt{diact} effects, utilities, exposures, and residence times, as well as the system efficiencies, stress, and resilience are presented for these ecosystems.
+These models have recently been analyzed for their flow and storage distributions and intercompartmental transfer dynamics through system and subsystem partitioning methodologies~\cite{Coskun2017DCSAM,Coskun2017SCSA}.
+In the present manuscript, the measures and indices for the dynamic \texttt{diact} effects, utilities, exposures, and residence times, as well as the system efficiencies, stress, resilience, and resistance are presented for these ecosystems.
 The interspecific interactions in some models together with their strength are also analyzed though the proposed mathematical classification technique.

 The paper is organized as follows: the mathematical formulations of the ecological system measures and indices are introduced in Section~\ref{sec:method}, results and examples are provided in Section~\ref{sec:results}, and discussion and conclusions follow in Section~\ref{sec:disc} and~\ref{sec:conc}.